RebelToolbox/RebelDocumentation/tutorials/shaders/your_first_shader/your_second_3d_shader.rst

 ------------------------------------

 As mentioned in the previous part of this tutorial.
-The standard use of the fragment function in Godot is to set up different material properties and let Godot handle the rest.
-In order to provide even more flexibility, Godot also provides things called render modes.
+The standard use of the fragment function in Rebel Engine is to set up different material properties and let Rebel Engine handle the rest.
+In order to provide even more flexibility, Rebel Engine also provides things called render modes.
 Render modes are set at the top of the shader, directly below ``shader_type``, and they specify what sort of functionality you want the built-in aspects of the shader to have.